 We thank Birmingham Friends of the Earth who assisted Railfuture West Midlands in promoting the event and by providing stewards on the day.

 View the professionally-produced VIDEO (lasting 1 hour 27 minutes).

 Subsequently Andy Street was elected to be Mayor of the West Midlands.
-He will be in effect the chairman of the West Midlands Combined Authority and transport will form a major part of his role.
-The Mayor will have a budget of £8 billion to allocate (but not just to transport).
-We are in the process of establishing working relationships with him and his staff.
+He is now the chairman of the West Midlands Combined Authority and transport forms a major part of his role.
+The Mayor has a budget of £8 billion to allocate (but not just to transport).

 - For HS2, ensure connectivity for travellers to the proposed Curzon Street and Interchange stations.
 Urge HS2 to include provision for a link into the existing network to access New Street for direct London - Wolverhampton HS2 trains and for future use by Cross Country services.

 - Re-instate passenger services between Wolverhampton and Walsall (WMT are receptive to this aspiration)

 - Extend Birmingham local network - via Kings Heath and towards Castle Bromwich with new stations

 - Reopen the line between Stourbridge, Walsall, Lichfield and Burton for passenger services